-The Five Finest Mahogany Body Dreadnought Acoustic Guitars For Serious Amateurs And Professionals
+The Five Finest Mahogany Body Dreadnought Acoustic Guitars for Amateurs or Professionals

 No doubt about it, mahogany body acoustic guitars have a very different and very special sound.
 While rosewood body acoustic guitars often have the appeal of the masses, and are, in fact, very special instruments as well - the mahogany lover also exists, and surely he or she has a lot to love.

 Mahogany as a tonewood, it is just very very different from rosewood.
 Mahogany is easier to attain, and easier to meld or bend into shape for the body of an acoustic guitar.
 So, having had to spend less time in the construction of the mahogany body instrument, it rightly sells for less than does a rosewood instrument.
 The supply and demand scheme of things is another very significant market force in regards to mahogany body acoustic guitars, and there is no way around economics 101.

 Mahogany, being more available on the market than rosewood, makes mahogany a less expensive wood for the guitar builder to attain, and then, it is less time consuming to produce a mahogany body guitar because mahogany can be shaped into an instrument with less work.
 The real beauty of mahogany, however, is its sound.

 Literally, notes seem to explode out of a mahogany body guitar when combined with a spruce top.
 No doubt about it, a mahogany body and spruce top provide tremendous tonal velocity, and greater clarity than does a rosewood body and a spruce top.

 So, in this article we will discuss dreadnought sized instruments with solid mahogany backs and sides, and with solid spruce tops.
 I'm going to plainly state here, that the instruments discussed will NOT be the least expensive, rather, the ones I consider to be the absolute best, and from the finest manufacturers of acoustic guitars.